19hours/sg-statutes/Acts/Public Utilities Act.md

 (k) carry out such other functions as are imposed upon the Board by or under this Act or any other written law.

-(2) In addition to the functions and duties imposed by this section, the Board may undertake such other functions as the Minister may assign to the Board and, in so doing —
+(2) In addition to the functions and duties imposed by this section, the Board may undertake such other functions as the Minister may assign to the Board, by notification in theGazette, and, in so doing —

 (a) the Board shall be deemed to be fulfilling the purposes of this Act; and

 (b) the provisions of this Act shall apply to the Board in respect of such functions.

+[Act 13 of 2020 wef 01/04/2020]

-(3) Nothing in this section shall be construed as imposing on the Board, directly or indirectly, any form of duty or liability enforceable by proceedings before any court.
+(3) Nothing in this section shall be construed as imposing on the Board, directly or indirectly, any form of duty or liability enforceable by proceedings before any court to which the Board would not otherwise be subject.

+[Act 13 of 2020 wef 01/04/2020]

 (4) In this section, “public sewerage system”, “public sewers”, “storm water drainage system”, “drain” and “drainage reserve” have the same meanings as in the Sewerage and Drainage Act (Cap.
 294).